cfoh/msca-tracev2x/README.md

 ## Result Dissemination

-- Visited Odine, Turkcell and Bilgem in June 2025 by UOS and Ransight
+- Visited Odine, Turkcell and Bilgem in June 2025 by UOS and Ransight, presented our TraceV2X project
-- Visited Innova and PlanS in July 2025 by UOS and Ransight
+- Visited Innova and PlanS in July 2025 by UOS and Ransight, presented our TraceV2X project